-The oyster recycling program “Sink Your Shucks” was founded by the Harte Research Institute in 2009 by Dr. Jennifer Pollack, HRI Chair for Coastal Conservation & Restoration and Dr. Paul Montagna, HRI’s Endowed Chair for Ecosystems and Modeling.
+The oyster recycling program “Sink Your Shucks” was founded by the Harte Research Institute in 2009 and is co-coordinated by Dr. Jennifer Pollack, HRI Chair for Coastal Conservation and Restoration and Gail Sutton, Associate Director for Institutional Initiatives, Finance and Administration.
 The program was the first in Texas that reclaims oyster shells from local restaurants and returns them to our local waters providing both substrate to form new reefs and habitat for fish, crabs and other organisms.

 Returning shells to our bays requires some coordination.
 Shells are picked up twice weekly from restaurants and transported to the Port of Corpus Christi where they are quarantined.
 The program has collected 1.75 million pounds of shell to date!
 The shell is then moved from the stockpile location to various sites.
 Over 25 acres of oyster reef habitat has been restored throughout the Mission-Aransas Estuary in Copano, Aransas, and St. Charles Bays.
 Each spring, volunteers participate in community shell-bagging events to create the building blocks of reefs in St. Charles Bay, adjacent to Goose Island State Park.
 Thanks to over 2,000 volunteers to date, over 320,000 pounds of shell have been placed in the bay to create new oyster reef habitat.